Cristian Benavente: Royal Antwerp

 In October 2020, he was loaned out to Belgian side Royal Antwerp On 31 January 2021, Benavente left Royal Antwerp, due to a lack of playing time.

 Charleroi

 On 1 February 2021, Benavente moved to Belgium club Charleroi, on a loan deal with an option to buy.

 Alianza Lima

-In February 2022, Benavente was signed for Peruvian club Alianza Lima.
-He scored in his debut.
+On 2 February 2022, Benavente was signed for Peruvian club Alianza Lima, signing a one-year contract.
+He scored a free kick in his debut.

+Later career

+On 4 January 2024, Benanvente joined Universidad César Vallejo after a year of inactivity due to a knee injury.
+On 26 December, he was loaned out to Sport Boys, after Universidad César Vallejo was relegated.

+On 14 February 2025, Benavente joined Romanian club Gloria Buzău on a short term contract until the end of the season.
+On 8 August, he returned to Perú, joining Sporting Cristal and signing a contract until December 2026.

 International career

 After appearing with the under-17 and under-20 teams, Benavente made his full squad debut on 18 April 2013, as a half-time substitute in a 0–0 friendly draw against Mexico at Candlestick Park in San Francisco.
 He scored his first international goal on 1 June 2013, the winner in a 2–1 victory over Panama.

 Personal life

 His mother, Magali Bristol, was a retired volleyball player for Peru's U15 and U20 teams, and is a part owner of Zest nightclub in Ipswich.